jolicode/secret-santa/README.md

 Code source is under MIT License.

-- This application is powered by Symfony and its new Flex way to build app;
+- This application is powered by Symfony;
 - Hosting is provided by [Clever Cloud](https://www.clever-cloud.com/);
 - Built with ♥ by [@pyrech](https://github.com/pyrech) and [@damienalexandre](https://github.com/damienalexandre).